 I have tried to be as involved as I can with the Parkinson’s patient community too.
 I have joined the PD Avengers and I am involved with two working groups, one aimed at improving patient involvement in research, and another looking at wellbeing and global equity.

-More recently, I have been involved with the non-profit organisation Parkinson’s Africa, founded by Omotola Thomas to connect Africans impacted by PD to the information, education, support and resources they need.
+More recently, I have been involved with the non-profit organization Parkinson’s Africa, founded by Omotola Thomas to connect Africans impacted by PD to the information, education, support and resources they need.
 Importantly, Parkinson’s Africa wants to overcome the stigma often associated with PD and change public perception towards people with PD.

 Although I am not directly affected by PD, my research experience and my interactions with people with PD from all over the world have made me want to help in any way I can.
 The PD community is wonderful and my advice to anyone newly diagnosed would be to get involved and learn as much as you can.
 There are so many inspirational people out there.